remlapmot/remlapmot.github.io/README.md

     blogdown::build_site()
     # or: rmarkdown::render_site(encoding = 'UTF-8')
     ```
   * This will create a directory called `public` with the contents of the site.
 This will not render correctly when opened locally in browser because it needs a web server running.
-In the GitHub Action workflow the contents of that directory are moved to the `github-pages` branch which is rendered by GitHub Pages as https://remlapmot.github.io
+In the GitHub Action workflow the contents of that directory are moved to the `gh-pages` branch which is rendered by GitHub Pages as https://remlapmot.github.io (because I have enabled GitHub Pages in the repo settings to use `gh-pages` branch from its root directory)